 Grief, overwhelm, exhaustion, fear and rage are all literally in the air right now, burning with as much power as the many dangerous wildfires in different parts of the world.
 My prayers go out to all affected by wildfires or wildfire smoke.

-You can download the lyrics, protocols, mp3 and full instructions here.
+Download the lyrics, protocols, mp3 and full instructions for my Indigenous rainmaking song “Water from the Sky” here.
 Please feel free to share the video, song and pdf.

 PLEASE HONOUR THE PROTOCOLS:

 - This isn’t to make rain for fun any time you feel like it.
 It’s a ceremonial practice and meant to HELP where needed.
 I share this song with intentions of healing and balance, not so people can attempt to control the weather for amusement or worse.
 It probably won’t work for those reasons anyway, but please, honour the protocols.

 - Please sing this song when you’re not under the influence of recreational drugs or alcohol.
 The clearer your mind and body, the clearer your prayers and intentions and the better the song’s medicine will work.